nickytonline/source.nickytonline.github.io/src/pages/articles/2018-08-25-my-git-aliases/index.md

    Running `git vc` cleans your git repository, so anything not in git is wiped, e.g. `node_modules`, settings files which aren't supposed to be in a repo etc. So BEWARE before you run this.

 1. `alias.refactor commit -m 👷Refactor` -
    When running `git refactor`, a generic refactor message is used for committing any staged files, i.e. `👷Refactor`.
-I'll probably improve on this to just allow a user to concatenate a custom message to it.
+I'll probably improve on this to allow a user to concatenate a custom message to it.
 But that's for another day.

 1. `alias.formatting commit -m 💅Formatting` -
    When running `git formatting`, a generic formatting message is used for committing any staged files, i.e. `💅Formatting`.
-I'll probably improve on this to just allow a user to concatenate a custom message to it.
+I'll probably improve on this to allow a user to concatenate a custom message to it.
 But that's for another day.

 1. `alias.comments commit -m 📒Comments` -
    When running `git comments`, a generic comments message is used for committing any staged files, i.e. `📒Comments`.
-I'll probably improve on this to just allow a user to concatenate a custom message to it.
+I'll probably improve on this to allow a user to concatenate a custom message to it.
 But that's for another day.

 1. `alias.tests commit -m ✅Tests` -
    When running `git tests`, a generic tests message is used for committing any staged files, i.e. `✅Tests`.
-I'll probably improve on this to just allow a user to concatenate a custom message to it.
+I'll probably improve on this to allow a user to concatenate a custom message to it.
 But that's for another day.

 1. `alias.prum pull --rebase upstream master` -
    Running `git prum` rebases your current branch off your upstream remote.